 (e) any location, design and/or operational characteristics which could give rise to potential reverse sensitivity effects of such significance as to inhibit or discourage existing and anticipated industrial activities from operating in the zone.

 Distributional Effects

-- (f) Whether the size, composition and characteristics of the proposed supermarket activity will cause significant adverse effects on the function, role and amenity of the Business A zone. - (g) the effects of the size, composition and characteristics of supermarket activities proposed on the existing and expected future function, role and amenity of the Business A zone.
+(f) Whether the size, composition and characteristics of the proposed supermarket activity will cause significant adverse effects on the function, role and amenity of the Business A zone.